AhmedMostafa16/EXAdam/README.md

 ### Complete Training Example

-Below is an example code snippet for training a general model with NLL loss with SophiaG.
-Please refer to the next section for guidelines on hyperparameter tuning.
+Below is an example code snippet for training a general model with NLL loss with EXAdam.

 ```python
 import torch